abdusco/abdus.dev/src/posts/getting-public-url-behind-reverse-proxy/getting-public-url-behind-reverse-proxy.md

 and configured in `Startup` class.
 We need to register service as singleton, and put middleware at the beginning of the request pipeline.
-Otherwise other middlewares could short circuit and request may never reach our middleware.
+Otherwise, other middlewares could short circuit and requests may never reach our middleware.

 ```c#
 public class Startup